KavinduShamalka/KavinduShamalka/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Completed Computer Science Degree at University of Sri Lanka Institute of Information Technology.
+- 🎓 &nbsp; Completed Computer Science Degree at Sri Lanka Institute of Information Technology.
 - 🌱 &nbsp; Learning more about Web Development, Blockchain Development, Mobile Development and UI/Ux Design.
 - ✍️ &nbsp; Pursuing Graphic Design and 3D model as hobbies/side hustles.